Working Procedures of a Knit Garments Merchandiser

 The main working procedures of a merchandiser are discussed in the below:

-A merchandiser must have to maintain his order by the following two ways if he/ she want to deliver his order in timely.
+An apparel merchandiser must have to maintain his order by the following two ways if he/ she want to deliver his order in timely.
 The first and most important matter is “Fabrics follow up” and the second one is “Order execution”.